 where $\alpha$ is the scaling exponent.
-Remarkably, after the initial warm up---which is evident by the overall upward shift of the ARW power-law fit---the scaling exponents of ARW and MERW are similar ($\alpha_A \approx 2.9$, $\alpha_M \approx 2.7$), but larger than the one of the URW which has no global constraint to satisfy ($\alpha_U \approx 1.3$).
+Remarkably, after the initial warm up---which is evident by the overall upward shift of \deletetext{the}ARW power-law fit---the scaling exponents of ARW and MERW are similar ($\alpha_A \approx 2.9$, $\alpha_M \approx 2.7$), but larger than the one of \deletetext{the}URW which has no global constraint to satisfy ($\alpha_U \approx 1.3$).
 We remark that optimising entropy production rate and coverage time are two different tasks with the former much harder than the latter.
 Although having both properties is certainly appealing, our main goal is to optimise dispersion.
 However, in an attempt to also optimize coverage time, \deletetext{As a last remark,}we point out that in our studies\deletetext{of the ARW}, the initial right eigenvector $r_1^{(0)}$ plays a key role in determining the initial warm-up time and the overall accuracy of \deletetext{the}ARW in optimizing the spreading while exploring the network (see Fig.\ \newtexttwo{S10}\deletetext{4} of the SM).
 We hope that our work will stimulate further investigations to explore the trade-off between optimal spreading accuracy and exploration times.